ryanw-mobile/GMap2ICal/README.md

 # GMap2ICS
-Small utility in Kotlin to convert Google Maps timeline uk.ryanwong.gmap2ics.data to ICS files for calendar import
+A small utility in Kotlin to convert Google Maps activity timeline to iCal (.ics) files for calendar import

 ## Background
 I travelled quite a lot every year before the pandemic.
 Very often my daily itinerary changes at the last minute.
 This made me a headache recalling where I have been on a particular day.